wallarm/product-documentation/docs/latest/user-guides/scanner/configure-scanner-modules.md

 ## Configuring the Vulnerabilities Detection List

-The scanner consists of multiple modules, each of which is responsible for detecting a certain type of vulnerability.
+The scanner consists of multiple modules each responsible for detecting a certain type of vulnerability.
 The full modules list is specified in the “Configure Scanner” menu.

 ![!Configuring scanner modules][img-scanner-modules]